 In 1987, W. Browder [Br] claimed a fundamental theorem relating equivariant vs. isovariant homotopy equivalences, under the Gap Hypothesis.
-Twenty years have passed since then, but the claim is still "folklore", despite the fact that many people (cf. [We 1]) have developed theories under the assumption that Browder's claim is true.
-The current author's earlier works [N 4], [N 5] also relied on it.
+More than twenty years have passed since then, but the claim is still "folklore", despite the fact that many people (cf. [We 1]) have developed theories under the assumption that Browder's claim is true.
+The current author's earlier works [N 6], [N 5] also relied on it.